Automations

 2. Review the steps — make sure the email templates have the content you want

-3. Click an email step name to preview and edit the template inline
+3. Click a step to preview and edit it (see Editing Email Content)

 Auto-Enrollment